-In an international context, Swiss authorities may grant a foreign state interim measures (eg, the seizure of assets) to preserve an existing situation, to safeguard threatened legal interests or to protect jeopardised evidence, provided that proceedings under IMAC do not appear inadmissible or inappropriate (article 18(1) of IMAC).
+In an international context, Swiss authorities may grant a foreign state request for interim measures (eg, the seizure of assets) to preserve an existing situation, to safeguard threatened legal interests or to protect jeopardised evidence, provided that proceedings under the IMAC do not clearly appear inadmissible or inappropriate (article 18(1) of the IMAC).

-Upon the request of a foreign state, seizure of assets is usually ordered by the prosecutor after delegation from the Federal Office of Justice (article 198(1)(a) of the Swiss Code of Criminal Procedure).
+Upon the request of a foreign state, seizure of assets is usually ordered by the prosecutor after delegation from the Federal Office of Justice (article 198(1)(a) of the SCCrP).
 Moreover, if any delay would jeopardise the proceedings and if there is sufficient information to determine whether all the conditions are met, the Federal Office of Justice may order the seizure of assets as soon as a request is announced.
-However, such measures are revoked if the requesting state does not request mutual legal assistance within the deadline set by the Federal Office of Justice (article 18(2) of IMAC).
+However, such measures are revoked if the requesting state does not make the request of mutual legal assistance within the deadline set by the Federal Office of Justice (article 18(2) of the IMAC).

-The seizure of assets on Swiss territory is considered to be within the exclusive jurisdiction of Swiss public authorities, and the execution of such measure on Swiss territory without passing through the channel of legal assistance constitutes a violation of Swiss territorial sovereignty and is a criminal offence (article 271(1) of the Swiss Criminal Code).
+The seizure of assets on Swiss territory is considered to be within the exclusive jurisdiction of Swiss public authorities, and the execution of such measure on Swiss territory without passing through the channel of legal assistance constitutes a violation of Swiss territorial sovereignty, and is a criminal offence (article 271(1) of the SCC).

 Usually, provisional measures remain in force until a final decision on the request for legal assistance is rendered.
-If objects and assets are to be handed over to the requesting state based solely on a final and enforceable order of that state (article 74a(3) of IMAC), assets will remain seized until such order is issued or the requesting state notifies the competent executing authority that such an order may no longer be issued, in particular owing to the lapse of time (article 33a of the Federal Ordinance on International Mutual Assistance in Criminal Matters).
+If objects and assets are to be handed over to the requesting state based solely on a final and enforceable order of that state (article 74a(3) of the IMAC), assets will remain seized until such order is issued or the requesting state notifies the competent executing authority that such an order may no longer be issued, in particular owing to the lapse of time (article 33a of the Federal Ordinance on International Mutual Assistance in Criminal Matters).

-Switzerland enacted specific rules regarding the seizure, confiscation and restitution of illicit assets of politically exposed persons (PEPs) located in Switzerland, which provides for a subsidiary solution to mutual legal assistance by way of the Federal Act on the Freezing and the Restitution of Illicit Assets held by Foreign Politically Exposed Persons (FIAA).
-Among others, the FIAA provides the preventive administrative seizure of assets of PEPs for mutual legal assistance as follows:
+Switzerland enacted specific rules regarding the seizure, confiscation and restitution of illicit assets of politically exposed persons (PEPs) located in Switzerland, which provides for a subsidiary solution to mutual legal assistance, such as the Federal Act on the Freezing and the Restitution of Illicit Assets held by Foreign Politically Exposed Persons (FIAA).
+The FIAA provides, in particular, the preventive administrative seizure of assets of PEPs for the purposes of mutual legal assistance as follows: